theandrew168/sbs-website/content/posts/embracing-functional-simplicity.md

 			db.update_post_content(post, feed_post.content)
 ```

-This version is kind of a mess: domain logic is mixed in with reckless abandon, actions and calculations are poorly defined yet heavily intertwined, and "what" vs "how" is confusingly mixed.
+This version is kind of a mess: actions and calculations are poorly defined yet heavily intertwined and the "what" vs "how" details are confusingly mixed.
 How can we isolate the most import question here: which posts should be created and which posts should be updated?

 ## After